-As a general policy SABB seeks to be self-sufficient with regards to funding its own operations through the use of a range of diverse funding sources.
+As a general policy SABB seeks to be self-sufficient with regards to funding its own operations.
+Exceptions are permitted to facilitate the efficient funding of certain short-term treasury requirements and start-up ventures, which do not have access to deposit markets.